wingel/vadarklockan/docs/source/c.rst

 Some glue code needed to be written to run on Linux and for UDP communication via BSD sockets API.
 The code supports both IPv4 and IPv6.

+The directory "examples/c" contains an example application for Linux.

 .. todo:: Add instructions on how to compile and run the C code on Linux